privacy-scaling-explorations/zk-kit/packages/logical-expressions/README.md

 \# **evaluate**(): _boolean_

 Evaluates a tokenized logical (boolean) expression.

-If the logical expression is incorrect, an error will be thrown automatically, eliminating the need for previous validation.
+There is no need to verify the correctness of the logical expression before calling the evaluate function, as this will be checked during the evaluation.
+If the expression is incorrect, an error will be thrown automatically.

+Example of correct logical expression: `"true and false"`.

+Example of incorrect logical expression: `"true true and false"`.

 ```ts
 import { evaluate } from "@zk-kit/logical-expressions"